blueavenue/forknote-pool/README.md

 - Please start first the dameon and simplewallet to create a new pool address (switch with command screen).
 Add the pool address to your pool config.json.
 Then type: killall screen  and follow these instruction:
 ```
+ VPS-Server (1) where is the pool:

- Go to your user/coin (e.g. /home/user/yourcoin)
+ Go to your coin-folder (e.g. /home/user/yourcoin)
  Type Screen and then:
  $ ./forknoted --config-file configs/yourcoin.conf --log-level 5
  Ctrl + A + C (to open new screen tab)